Families and Couples

 How do I declare my child’s birth?

-To declare the birth of your newborn, you must complete the “Declaration of Birth” form you received at the hospital or birthing centre.
+To declare the birth of your newborn, you must complete the “Declaration of Birth” form.
+This form is provided by the hospital or birthing centre, along with your newborn’s attestation of birth.
+To complete the declaration of birth, you’ll need the attestation of birth as it states information such as

 Parents must send their child’s declaration of birth to the Directeur de l’état civil within 30 days of the birth.